NadavShaar/react-grid-table/README.md

 The value that returns from the `getValue` function will be used for searching, sorting etc...

-### headerRenderer
+### headerComponent
 **Type:** function

 This function is used for rendering a custom header.

 By default the header renders a search and column visibility manager components, but you can render your own custom components.

-If you just want to replace the search or the column visibility management components, you can use the `searchRenderer` or the `columnVisibilityRenderer` props.
+If you just want to replace the search or the column visibility management components, you can use the `searchComponent` or the `columnVisibilityComponent` props.

 **Arguments:**
 | name | type | description | default value |